corndeladmin/DevOps-Course-Python-Intro/08_flask_html_basics.md

 ### Adding Text and Headings

-> All the following content should be added under the `<body>` element, which aggregates all the content on the HTML page.
+> The [`<body>`](https://www.w3schools.com/tags/tag_body.asp) element contains all the contents of an HTML document, and is a direct child of `<html>`.

+Currently, your `<body>` element contains only simple text, but all the content that you add to your page (e.g. images, paragraphs, links) should be added under this element.

 Text is one of the most relevant types of content that can be added to a web page.
 You can add plain text to several HTML elements, which will transform it accordingly.

 [Headings](https://www.w3schools.com/html/html_headings.asp) are used to differentiate between different types of texts, offer a logical structuring of the web page, and can be used to provide a common style for your text elements (e.g. fonts, colours, sizes).
 Essentially, they act as titles and subtitles.
-They are denoted by `<h1>`, `<h2>`, to `<h6>` tags.
+They are denoted by `<h1>`, `<h2>`, ... up to `<h6>` tags.
 By default, the text size is the largest with `h1`, and the smallest with `h6`, but this can be changed.

 There's a whole theory behind efficiently using headings for [Search Engine Optimization (SEO)](https://developers.google.com/search/docs/fundamentals/seo-starter-guide), but some rules of thumb are:
 - Use `<h1>` for the page's title.
 You shouldn't have more that 1 or 2 `<h1>` tags, and they should contain keywords relevant for your page